 Can I transfer my new workplace pension to an existing scheme?

-Generally, while you can opt out of a workplace pension scheme (and therefore auto enrolment), you cannot ask for payments into your new workplace scheme to be paid into another existing pension instead.
+Generally, while you can opt out of a workplace pension scheme (and therefore auto-enrolment), you cannot ask for payments into your new workplace scheme to be paid into another existing pension instead.
 And by opting out of your workplace scheme you will be giving up the minimum contributions your employer has to make by law.
 And who wants to give up what is effectively free money from their employer?!

 Can I transfer existing pensions into my new workplace scheme?